Skill-Based Few-Shot Selection for In-Context Learning: More Analysis

 \subsection{Measuring Diversity of \textsc{Skill-KNN} and Oracle methods}

-As mentioned in Section~\ref{sec:main_results}, we find that \textsc{Skill-KNN} sometimes can even slightly outperform oracle methods, and we suppose that such a surprising observation could be caused by the different diversity of selected examples.
-Here, we provide more evidence to support this hypothesis.
+A surprising observation in Table~\ref{tab:main_results} is that with the same backbone model for in-context learning, our \textsc{Skill-KNN} could sometimes outperforms oracle methods.
+Specifically, \textsc{Skill-KNN} consistently outperforms at least one oracle method on the DB sub-task in Dr. Spider and two sub-tasks in COGS (marked with underlines).
+Such an observation could be caused by the different diversity in selected examples.
+As indicated in \citet{levy2022diverse} and \citet{an2023incontext}, beyond the similarity to the test case, a higher diversity among in-context examples could also help better perform cross-domain generalization under in-context learning.
+Oracle methods directly seek higher similarity, thus the selected examples may be less diverse, which could slightly hamper the generalization performance.
 To reflect the diversity of in-context examples, we count the number of different databases among selected examples.
 Statistics in Table~\ref{tab:ap_diversity} shows that \textsc{Skill-KNN} can lead to a higher diversity than oracle method, which is in line with our hypothesis.